Capsule (pharmacy): Manufacturing materials

 Gelatin capsules, informally called gel caps or gelcaps, are composed of gelatin manufactured from the collagen of animal skin or bone.

 Vegetable capsules, introduced in 1989, are made from cellulose, a structural component in plants.
 The main ingredient of vegetarian capsules is hydroxypropyl methyl cellulose.
 In the 21st century, gelatin capsules are more broadly used than vegetarian capsules because the cost of production is lower.

 Manufacturing equipment

 The process of encapsulation of hard gelatin capsules can be done on manual, semi-automatic, and automatic capsule filling machines.
 Hard gelatin capsules are manufactured by the dipping method which is dipping, rotation, drying, stripping, trimming, and joining.
 Softgels are filled at the same time as they are produced and sealed on the rotary die of a fully automatic machine.
 Capsule fill weight is a critical attribute in encapsulation and various real-time fill weight monitoring techniques such as near-infrared spectroscopy (NIR) and vibrational spectroscopy are used, as well as in-line weight checks, to ensure product quality.

-Volume is measured to the fill line, which is customary to the top of the smaller-diameter body half.
-After capping, some ullage volume (air space) remains in the finished capsule.
+Volume is measured to the full line, which is customary to the top of the smaller-diameter body half.
+After capping, some ullage volume (airspace) remains in the finished capsule.